beerbenik/beerbenik/README.md

 - 👋 Hi, I’m @beerbenik
 - 👀 I’m interested in ...crypto
 - 🌱 I’m currently learning ...not enough
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...learning with ai
 - 📫 How to reach me ...

 <!---